odewahn/thebe-server/README.md

 ## Interlock

-Interlock (https://github.com/ehazlett/interlock), a Docker plugin service, provides a slick way to us HAProxy to handle service discovery for clusters on the swarm.
+[Interlock](https://github.com/ehazlett/interlock), a Docker plugin service, provides a slick way to us HAProxy to handle service discovery for clusters on the swarm.
 So, whenever we start a container on the swarm, Interlock will expose it using the `hostname` we supply in the `docker run` command.
 When you kill a container, interlock will delete it from the host setup.

 [Service discovery with interlock (HAProxy plugin)](public/service-discovery-with-interlock.md) has the details.